tweag/nickel/doc/manual/merging.md

 ```

 Like it is, it's impossible to merge and will throw an unmergeable terms error.
 Here, the issue is on the field `firewall.enabled`.
-What you have to do to fix it
-is to annotate this field as default in one of the records:
+It's undecidable which value
+to keep.
+Also instead of priorising one to the other, Nickel prefer to be
+explicit and provide the `default` annotation:

 ```text
 let left = {